Dozie2001/A_Reddit/README.md

 # A_Reddit
-A reddit Clone made with FLask and REACT
+A backend Clone of Reddit made with Python Flask